Axel-Pineros/Sprint-4/README.md

 <h2>First steps</h2>

-To start the server, type <code>ts-node index.ts</code> in the terminal.
+To start the server, type <code>npm run start</code> in the terminal.
 The terminal will inform that in order to exit the server you need to press <code>Ctrl + C</code> and that the server is running on http://localhost:8000.
 Go to Postman and select "New HTTP request".

 <h2>Testing the REST API</h2>